-I get it – it’s called the “Whole30” – isn’t it over at day 30?
+I get it – it’s called the “Whole30” – isn’t it over on day 30?
 NO!
 I absolutely fell trap to that my first and second successful Whole30’s.
-I felt awesome from my reset and didn’t pay much head to the reintroduction idea.
+I felt awesome from my reset and didn’t pay much heed to the reintroduction idea.
 I was just going to feel this way forever.
-Until those old habits came back faster that I would have expected (where did my invincibility from Day 30 go?!) and I slid right back into my old relationship with food.
+Until those old habits came back faster than I would have expected (where did my invincibility from Day 30 go?!) and I slid right back into my old relationship with food.
 Except now I knew how good I could feel and was frustrated with myself for not living up it.

 It’s easy to think you are just going to live #whole30forlyfe but that’s not the point of Whole30.
 The point is to eat as broadly as possible while still feeling as awesome as possible.
 Most people who complete a Whole30 say they feel “better” than the way they were eating before.
 But how do you know which foods were giving you headaches, interrupting your sleep, making you moody or giving you acne if you don’t test them out systematically.
 (Psst – you DON’T!).
-Elimination and reintroduction is fairly common protocol among allergists to help patients understand what doesn’t work for their body.
+Elimination and reintroduction is a fairly common protocol among allergists to help patients understand what doesn’t work for their body.

 I often compare reintroduction to shopping.
 How do you know that beautiful dress (or suit, shoes, etc.) is worth it?
 You start by flipping the price tag over and checking the cost.
 If it’s your wedding, that $1000+ dress is absolutely worth it.
-But for regular occasions, that’s generally way to expensive for a new dress.
+But for regular occasions, that’s generally way too expensive for a new dress.

-Reintroduction is how you know the “cost” of your favorite foods, when wondering if they are “worth it.”
+Reintroduction is how you know the “cost” of your favorite foods when wondering if they are “worth it.”
 Without reintroduction, there is no known price tag to gauge your decision in each setting of “is this worth it?”

 I used to drink milk like water, it was my absolute favorite beverage.
-But once I learned, through reintroduction, that milk is highly correlated to my adult acne I’ve struggle with for decades, I ditched it.
+But once I learned, through reintroduction, that milk is highly correlated to my adult acne I’ve struggled with for decades, I ditched it.
 That cost was way too high for me.
 Once I knew, it wasn’t a battle to not drink milk.
 It came internally – I didn’t want to because of the cost I knew it had.
 And that’s where your food decisions should be coming from, YOU, not some arbitrary diet.
 Knowledge is power!

 Mistake #2 – Fearing Reintroduction